South East Cambridge Busway

 This option was considered at an early stage but discounted due to having a low cost to benefit ratio.
 However, as it turns out, the GCPs scheme also has a similarly low cost to benefit ratio!

-Re-opening the railway is a genuine alternative but it would take much longer to achieve and so we feel that a combination of Alternative 1 (above) with the railway in the longer-term would best meet transport needs in the short, medium and long-term.
+Re-opening the railway is a genuine alternative but it would be much more expensive and take much longer to achieve and so we feel that a combination of Alternative 1 (above) with the railway in the longer-term would best meet transport needs in the short, medium and long-term.

 Griff Rhys Jones visited the site of the proposed busway and gave us his views: